automated-assessment/nexus_monorepo/README.md

 - To update JS components when added to or modified run `make init-nexus-js`

-### Tools
+### Graders
-#### Restart Tools
+#### Restart Graders
 - Run `make restart`
   - This stops the docker containers and re runs them in your current build mode

-##### Individual Tools
+##### Individual Graders
 - Run `make restart-nexus`
   - This restarts Nexus in the current environment

 - Run `make restart-javac`
-  - This restarts the Javac tool in the current environment
+  - This restarts the Javac grader in the current environment

 - Run `make restart-rng`
-  - This restarts the rng tool in the current environment
+  - This restarts the rng grader in the current environment

 - Run `make restart-io`
-  - This restarts the io tool in the current environment
+  - This restarts the io grader in the current environment

 - Run `make restart-config`
-  - This restarts the Config tool in the current environment
+  - This restarts the Config grader in the current environment

 - Run `make restart-db`